Youssef-MokhtarDS/DEPI-Assignment/README.md

-Hello I am Youssef and this my journey to become a Data Scientist
+Hello I am Youssef and this is my journey to become a Data Scientist